Maria de Naglowska: Biography

+During her time in Paris, Naglowska published La Flèche (The Arrow), a newspaper that ran for twenty issues, with pieces contributed by numerous occultists.

-In 1931, she compiled, translated and published in French a collection of published and unpublished writings by American occultist Paschal Beverly Randolph on the subject of sexual magic and magic mirrors.
-Her translation and publication of Randolph's previously little known ideas and teachings was the source of Randolph's subsequent influence in European magic.
-She augmented the text with what she claimed were some of his oral teachings.
+In 1931, she compiled, translated to French, and published the writings of American occultist Paschal Beverly Randolph on the subject of sexual magic and magic mirrors.
+Her translation and publication salvaged Randolph's work from obscurity and influenced European magic with his ideas and teachings.
+Naglowska augmented the text with what she claimed were Randolph's oral teachings.

-The following year, she published a semi-autobiographical novella, Le Rite Sacré de l'amour magique (The Sacred Ritual of Magical Love.)
+She published the semi-autobiographical novella Le Rite Sacré de l'amour magique (The Sacred Ritual of Magical Love) in 1932.
 Later that year, she also published La Lumière du sexe (The Light of Sex), a mystic treatise and guide to sexual ritual that was required reading for those seeking to be initiated into the Brotherhood of the Golden Arrow.

 Her later book on advanced sexual magic practices, Le mystère de la pendaison (The Hanging Mystery) details her advanced teachings on the Third Term of the Trinity and the spiritually transformative power of sex, and the practice of erotic ritual hanging and other sensory deprivation practices.

-Beyond occult subjects, Maria Naglowska also influenced the surrealist art movement.
+Beyond occult subjects, Naglowska also influenced the surrealist art movement.
 The "Lexique succinct de l'érotisme" in the catalog of the 1959 International Surrealist Exhibition in Paris noted her important influence.
 Surrealist Sarane Alexandrian wrote a detailed account of her life.

-In 1935, Naglowska had a dream foretelling her death and shortly thereafter went to live with her daughter in Zurich.
-She died there, at the age of fifty-two, on April 17, 1936.
+Naglowska had a 1935 dream foretelling her death and shortly thereafter went to live with her daughter in Zurich.
+She died there, age fifty-two, on April 17, 1936.

-In 2011 and 2012, Naglowska's works were for the first time translated into English and published in the United States by Inner Traditions, translated by Donald Traxler and accompanied with a foreword by Hans Thomas Hakll.